jordanopensource/awesome-jordan/README.md

 # Contributing

 Your contributions are always welcome!
-Please take a look at the [contribution guidelines](https://github.com/vinta/awesome-python/blob/master/CONTRIBUTING.md) first.

 Just make sure that your project is: **useful for others** and **in active development**.
 (You can add stale projects, but please mark them as such).

+## Guidelines

+* Only open-source projects, please.
+* Add one link per Pull Request.
+* Add the link: `* [project-name](http://example.com/) - A short description ends with a period.`
+    * Keep descriptions concise.
+    * To avoid conflicts, sections and entries within sections are ordered alphabatically.
+    * If the project is dead or not in active development, mark it as such.
+* Add a section if needed.
+    * Add the section description.
+    * Add the section title to Table of Contents.
+* Search previous suggestions before making a new one, as yours may be a duplicate.
+* Check your spelling and grammar.
+* Remove any trailing whitespace.
+* Send a Pull Request with the reason why the library is awesome.

 # Credits